DenatYeti/GVC-validator/docs/README.md

      2. Post new algorithms to be used for ISA and benchmarking.
      3. Use the repo to generate the ISA and associated page in a more clear and descriptive way.

-    modify the sidebar to hold links to the subpages containing the different analysis.
+    Modify the sidebar to hold links to the subpages containing the different analysis, and getting started page